 3. Complete Safe Haven online training at AYSOtraining.org.
-Safe Haven certification is required for all adult AYSO volunteers and is recommended for youth volunteers.
-If you have completed Safe Haven in prior years, you will need to complete an updated version.
+Safe Haven certification is required for all AYSO volunteers including youth volunteers.
+If you have completed Safe Haven prior to March 2012, you will need to complete an updated version.

-3. Complete The "Heads Up" Concussion training Go to AYSOtraining.org.
+4. Completing "Heads Up" Concussion Awareness training is highly recommended.
 AYSO has partnered with the Center for Disease Control to offer online concussion training.
+Go to AYSOtraining.org.

 Referee Development and Mentoring

 Experienced referees support and mentor new referees.
-You will become a full-fledged referee in a postitive and educational environment.
+You will become a full-fledged referee in a postitive and supportive environment.

 U10 Referee Volunteer Point (RVP) System

-Each U10 Divsion team will be asked to provide two new volunteers to be trained as Basic Referees.
+Each U10 and U12 Divsion team is asked to provide two new volunteers to be trained as Basic Referees.
 The new recruits can be parents, family and friends, or youth (11 and older).
 New referees will be affiliated with their respective teams.
 These referees will earn points toward their team's Division standings when they referee games.

 New referees typically start to officiate as U8 referees or U10 Assistant Referees.
 An experieced referee will be assigned to support new referees learning game day procedures and how to apply the laws of the game.
 Mentors also help ensure that coaches, parents, and referees work together to give players a positive soccer experience.